hectorcloud/pcs/README.md

 Do not tar all the files into a single tarfile.
 Very big files(many GB) are not supported well on some operationg systems.

 Integrity check is helped by SHA1.
 SHA1 is the filename of each tarfile when storing in cloud.
 In addition to SHA1, simple encryption is also introduced.

+####version 2.2
+Baidu do NOT support 'Range: bytes=0-99' anymore when downloading.
+Reducing chunksize to 64K so that it's possible to download one complete file at at time.